stat545ubc-2024/Eric-Xiang-2024/Mini_data-Analysis2-Deliverable-FINAL.md

 <!--------------------------- Start your work below --------------------------->

-**To address my first question,** previously, I plotted box plots to show that the mean compactness increases from benign to malignant diagnoses.
+**To address my first question,** previously, I plotted a box plot to show that the mean compactness increases from benign to malignant diagnoses.
 I want to perform statistical tests to confirm if the biopsy compactness mean is statistically different between the malignant and